Keilaph/ES-Modded-restocks/README.md

 # Modded-restocks

+## THIS IS THE DEV BRANCH - UNTESTED

+Midnight plugins introduced an ammo research questline, had to remove all research.txt files to make modded restocks work for some reason

+I'm probably missing something obvious

+*I don't claim to actually know what i'm doing :)*

 ## Plugin for Endless Sky
 Adds restocking for most modded ammo to every outfitter, simillar to vanilla missile restocking, if you have their launchers or storage installed.
 Nukes and other one-shot weapons are not restocked.